 Occupancy.
 Occupancy consists primarily of rent expense, repairs, maintenance, and other building related costs.
-We expect that our occupancy expenses will increase in absolute dollars as our business grows.

 Depreciation and Amortization.
 Depreciation and amortization consist primarily of depreciation of our fixed assets.
-We expect that our depreciation and amortization expenses will increase in absolute dollars as our business grows.

 Marketing and Advertising.
 Marketing and advertising consist primarily of costs of general marketing activities and promotional activities.
-We expect that our marketing and advertising expenses will increase in absolute dollars as our business grows.